WuJiaQi-Xfire/AdsGen-APIs/docs/CONTRIBUTING.md

      - `style`: Changes that do not affect the meaning of the code (white-space, formatting, etc.)
      - `refactor`: A code change that neither fixes a bug nor adds a feature
      - `test`: Adding missing tests or correcting existing tests
+     - `misc`: Miscellaneous changes that don't fit into other categories

 3. **Pull Requests:**